Types of Siamese Cats

 The colors of their coat can range from creamy white to dark brownish-grey.
 However, they always display a particular characteristic in their face, ears, feet and tail which makes them stand out from other breeds of cat.
 This is what is caused by the seal-point gene.
 The body temperature in the extremities is lower, and the hair of Siamese cats is much darker in these places, ranging from almost black to solid black.
 This, combined with their blue eyes, clearly sets them apart from other breeds.

-Seal-point variations are not visible in many other types of cat.
+Seal-point variations are not visible in many other types of cats.
 The Himalayan is a breed of cat which has seal-point patterns, but only because they derive from a crossing of the Siamese with Persian cats.
+Furthermore, Siamese cats may also exhibit pointed patterns in a variety of hues, providing an additional layer of visual interest.

 Here we'll explain the different colorations of Siamese cats: